papagiannakis/glGA-edu/README.md

 # Installation instructions:

-**Important** Follow the platform-specific instructions (according to your OS) and then install and setup Visual Studio Code as shown in the end of this tutorial.
+**Important** Follow the platform-specific step depending to your OS and then install and setup Visual Studio Code as shown in the end of this tutorial.

+**The usage of Visual Studio Code is strongly encouraged against any other method.**

 ## Visual Studio Code (All Platforms).

-Follow the steps below, after you complete some necessary steps depending on your OS.
+Follow the steps below, after you complete the necessary steps depending on your OS.

 1. Run Visual Studio Code.